Zero-Tang/NoirVisor/README.md

 If you are using operating systems older than Windows 8, you are supposed to manually install .NET Framework 4.0 or higher. \
 If you use the digital signature provided in NoirVisor's repository, then you should enable the test-signing on your machine. \
 You may enable Stealth SSDT Hook by setting up registry.
 Please note that since hooking is a very dangerous behavior, NoirVisor disables them on default. \
-**Caveat: The stealth hook functionalities are *deprecated* by virtue of Windows kernel-mode patch dections.
+**Caveat: The stealth hook functionalities are *deprecated* in that I'm tired of doing this.
 They are disabled by default.
 Future updates of NoirVisor will rarely address issues from them.
 If you encountered issues from stealth hook features, expect no fixes will be applied.
 This project has no interest in fixing them.**
 ```bat
 reg add "HKLM\SOFTWARE\Zero-Tang\NoirVisor" /v "StealthMsrHook" /t REG_DWORD /d 1 /f
 ```